sukarnozhang/data_engineer_project_1/README.md

 pip install -r requirements.txt
 ```
 ## Configuration
-- config_stock_code.yaml - Contains the list of Stock symbols to fetch the intraday stocks data
+- config_stock_code.yaml - Contains the list of stock symbols to fetch the intraday stocks data

 - config.bat - Configure this file with iex_api_key, db_user, db_password, db_server_name, db_database_name if you want to run the project locally in Windows

 - config.sh - Configure this file with iex_api_key, db_user, db_password, db_server_name, db_database_name if you want to run the project locally in Linux/Mac

 - .env file - This file is required to build and run the docker image on Cloud

 ## Usage
 The pipeline will retrieve intraday stock data for the specified stock symbol, apply transformations, and load the transformed data into the PostgreSQL database.

 ## Extract
-Real world API's are utilised in extracting data.
-The data contains per minute stock analysis for different stock code.The data can be accessed from
-passing parameters as to get requests from API
+Real world APIs are utilised in extracting data.
+The data contains per minute stock analysis for different stock codes.
+The data can be accessed from passing parameters as to get requests from API

 params = {
             "token" : iex_api_key